 DAVID S. THOMAS

-Employee Benefits & Compensation
+Employee Benefits and Compensation

-Dave also assists clients and friends of the firm proactively by serving as an important source of information on compensation and employee benefits law.
-He serves on the advisory board for the Certified Equity Professional Institute, the leading organization for the certification of stock plan professionals.
-He is asked regularly to speak and publish on these topics by leading professional groups, including the National Association of Stock Plan Professionals, the Global Equity Organization, and the Certified Equity Professional Institute.
+In addition to these areas, Dave assists clients and friends of the firm proactively by serving as an important source of information on compensation and employee benefits law.
+For the last five years, Dave has been asked to serve as the only attorney focused on U.S. issues on the Advisory Board of the Certified Equity Professional Institute (a leading group for certification, research, and continuing education for professionals in the equity compensation industry).
+He is regularly asked to speak and publish by leading professional groups, including the National Association of Stock Plan Professionals, the Global Equity Organization, and the Certified Equity Professional Institute.EDUCATION:

 - J.D., University of Virginia School of Law, 1996